ASSOCIATION FOCUS 2022 ISSUE 2

 • Present interesting, relevant and timely articles by industry experts, subject experts or professional writers

-• List sponsors
+• List and acknowledge sponsors

 • Provide membership directories and preferred provider lists

 Some associations charge members for magazine subscriptions.
 Others don’t.
-But even if you don’t charge members for a subscription to your association magazine, it can still be a good source of indirect, nondues revenue.
+But even if you don’t charge members for a subscription to your association magazine, it can still be a good source of indirect, non-dues revenue.
 Ads and events make money.
 Members read ads and see what events are coming up, and they make spending decisions based on what they need or want and what they can afford.
 If the ads and the events are relevant, the magazine will be a way to attract attention and make money.

 Creating value can be a challenge because the internet has free, alternative forums to share insights and tips.
 But a magazine printed on paper has an advantage over anything on the internet.
 You don’t need electricity or an internet provider.
 Members can put a magazine in a bag or on a desk or table; they can read it at home or work.
-But, if a member prefers reading an issue online, that’s possible, too.
+And, if a member prefers reading an issue online, that’s possible, too.
 An association with a print and digital magazine has the best of both worlds.

 Matt Berringer wrote an online article about association publications, dated April 28, 2021, where he said 70% of association members feel it “is the voice of their profession or industry.”
 Your goal should be for your members to feel that way about your association’s magazine.
 Whatever your association or industry size, do the best you can to make your magazine matter to the largest possible audience.